bit-bots/bitbots_vision/bitbots_vision/docs/manual/tutorials/train_yolo.rst

 For these steps you can just follow the guide provided in the `official repository
 <https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects>`_.
 In the end you will find a trained yolo in the backup folder of your darknet directory.
-If you want to use the OpenVINO toolkit to execute the YOLO like we do, you should have a look at :doc:`OpenVINO <../yolo_open_vino.rst>`
+If you want to use the OpenVINO toolkit to execute the YOLO on the Intel Neural Compute Stick2 like we do, you should have a look at
+:doc:`OpenVINO <../yolo_open_vino.rst>`
 Congrats, you have successfully trained a YOLO for the RoboCup Soccer context.